Rick Sanchez (journalist): Termination and aftermath

 On September 30, 2010, Sánchez was interviewed on Sirius XM's radio show Stand Up With Pete Dominick.
 Sánchez's interview occurred on the final day of his show in the 8 p.m. time slot, and he was reported to be angry about being replaced by CNN's new Parker Spitzer talk show as well as occasional The Daily Show jokes made at his expense:

-After Dominick questioned him, Sánchez retracted the term, "bigot," and referred to Stewart as "prejudicial" and "uninformed," but he defended feeling discriminated, saying, "He's upset that someone of my ilk is almost at his level" and that Stewart is "not just a comedian.
+After Dominick questioned him, Sánchez retracted the term bigot and referred to Stewart as "prejudicial" and "uninformed," but he defended feeling discriminated, saying, "He's upset that someone of my ilk is almost at his level" and that Stewart is "not just a comedian.
 He can make and break careers."
-When queried on the issue of whether Stewart likewise belonged to a minority group on account of his Jewish faith, Sánchez responded:
+When queried on the issue of whether Stewart likewise belonged to a minority group on account of Stewart's Jewish faith, Sánchez responded:

 A day after his remarks, CNN announced that Sánchez was no longer employed with the company.

 Certain accounts suggest Sánchez's departure was motivated by other reasons.
 CNN president Jonathan Klein, who was a supporter of Sánchez and had given him increased air time, was fired just one week before Sánchez, leading some to believe that Sánchez's firing may have been motivated by other reasons in addition to the comments.
 A contributor to New York magazine wrote: "The rumor that Sánchez was already on his way out in the wake of former CNN president Jonathan Klein's ouster from the company has been circling the Sánchez story."

-During his time at CNN, Sánchez once called President Barack Obama a "cotton-picking president", a remark for which he apologized, explaining that he had grown up in the South where the phrase was a colloquialism.
-He had also falsely attributed quotes to Rush Limbaugh, for which he also later apologized.
+During his time at CNN, Sánchez once called President Barack Obama a "cotton-picking president", a remark for which he apologized, explaining that he had grown up in the Southern United States where the phrase was a colloquialism.
+He had also falsely attributed quotes to Rush Limbaugh, for which he later apologized.